 Many street kids also find themselves drawn into the sex trade, working as prostitutes or strippers to earn money for food, shelter and drugs.
 Sandy Cooke, executive director of the Covenant House youth shelter in Vancouver, said the teenage sex trade is rampant across Canada.
 “Every major community has children being bought and sold for sex, either on the street or behind closed doors,” said Cooke, adding that Quebec is the only province that’s cracking down on teenage prostitution.
 “To me, that’s a national shame.”

-Cooke said the federal government is partly to blame, because it broke a commitment to adopt a national strategy on sexually exploited children by 2000.
+Cooke said the federal government is partly to blame because it broke a commitment to adopt a national strategy on sexually exploited children by 2000.
 He would like to see a national youth advocate named to ensure young people have a voice in Ottawa’s corridors of power.
-But politics are far from Harley’s mind, as are the thoughts of cars, careers and college that are filling the minds of others his age.
+But politics are far from Harley’s mind, as are the thoughts of cars, careers, and college that fill the minds of other teens his age.
 His education has moved to the road; he has visited more Canadian cities in three years than most people do in a lifetime.
-He’s already seen a hitchhiker’s view of British Columbia, Alberta, Saskatchewan and Manitoba and he plans to eventually visit New Brunswick and Nova Scotia.
+He’s already seen a hitchhiker’s view of British Columbia, Alberta, Saskatchewan, and Manitoba and he plans to eventually visit New Brunswick and Nova Scotia.

 Asked if he ever thinks about leaving the streets, Harley said there’s no light at the end of his tunnel.
 “I’m pretty much stuck in my situation because I can’t go back to school, can’t work,” said Harley, blaming his criminal record.
 “I don’t think I’m ever going to be able to get that far in life.”

 • Most missing children are runaways and most runaways do it repeatedly.

 • Many teens who live on the street have never even been reported to police as missing.